aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/knowledge-base/utilize-aspose-barcode-in-other-programming-languages/php-via-inline-java/_index.md

 Install and configure the PHP/Java Bridge to make use of Java from PHP.
 For more details about installing and configuring the PHP/Java Bridge see <http://www.php.net/manual/en/ref.java.php>.

-Also you can download PHP/Java Bridge that doesn’t require a java extension from <http://php-java-bridge.sourceforge.net/pjb>.
+Also, you can download PHP/Java Bridge that doesn’t require a java extension from <http://php-java-bridge.sourceforge.net/pjb>.

 Download the latest version of Aspose.BarCode for Java, extract files and copy the lib folder with jar files to the root folder of your project.
 ## **PHP Script to Generate Barcode via Inline Java**